 ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
 18, 1983 By Steve Newton Touring to promote their latest album Dancing with Danger, prairie-rockers Streetheart will headline this Monday's (February 21) triple-threat rock showcase at the Pacific Coliseum.
 Kilowatt and Vancouver's own Headpins will also perform at the event.
 Last year Streetheart earned a Canadian platinum award … Continue reading Streetheart’s prairie-rock dreams “Comin’ True” on Dancing With Danger

-By Steve Newton Thirty years ago tonight--on November 23, 1984--Nazareth played Vancouver's historic Commodore Ballroom, touring behind its new album The Catch.
+By Steve Newton On November 23, 1984, Nazareth played Vancouver's historic Commodore Ballroom, touring behind its new album The Catch.
 In advance of the show I interviewed frontman Dan McCafferty and--among other things--got the scoop on the story behind the group's curious single, "Vancouver Shakedown".
-Here's a slightly condensed version of the piece that … Continue reading Nazareth’s Dan McCafferty reveals the story behind “Vancouver Shakedown”
+Here's a slightly condensed version of the piece that appeared … Continue reading Nazareth’s Dan McCafferty reveals the story behind “Vancouver Shakedown”

 By Steve Newton On August 22, 1982, I was at the Pacific Coliseum watching my hard-rock heroes from the States, Blue Öyster Cult, kick butt on a bill with Canadian one-hit-wonder Aldo Nova.
 How do I remember the precise date of that ancient gig, you ask?
 Well, it's not like I still have the ticket … Continue reading Where were you in ’82?
 Rockin’ with Blue Öyster Cult & Aldo Nova too?